 Bed bugs, which appear reddish-brown in color, are flat and oval pests that are up to 5 mm long in size.
 After a blood meal, which is the only way they feed, bed bugs become swollen and redder.
-They’re more active at night when a host is sleeping, and they’re often found in hotels, where they travel easily from host to host.
+They’re more active at night when their host is sleeping, and they’re often found in hotels, where they travel easily from host to host.

 - Cockroaches are nocturnal, so if you spot one during the day, it’s usually a sure sign of an infestation.